ppwatchic/JavaWriteUp/Java8/Q&A_Part2.md

 **Q28.** Why do we need new Date and Time API in Java SE 8?
 Explain how Java SE 8 Data and Time API solves issues of Old Java Date API?
-We need Java 8’s Date and Time API to develop Highly Performance, Thread-Safe and Highly Scalable Java Applications.
+**A.** We need Java 8’s Date and Time API to develop Highly Performance, Thread-Safe and Highly Scalable Java Applications.
 Java 8’s Date and Time API solves all Java’s Old Date API issues by following Immutability and Thread-Safety principles.

 **Q29.** What are the Differences between Java’s OLD Java Date API and Java 8’s Date and Time API?